waldoj/technology-budgeting/docs/plays/hire.md

 If you don’t currently have the knowledge you need in-house, you’ll need to hire someone who does — even if only seasonally or on contract.
 A developer or designer with experience building modern software, ideally for government, is your best bet.
 Also, consider authorizing one or more employees to spend some of their training time learning the basics of agile software development — there are coding "bootcamps" throughout the U.S., including some online-only options.

-The personnel cost of bringing in a developer or upskilling your current employees is miniscule in comparison to spending on technology.
+The personnel cost of bringing in a developer or upskilling your current employees is minuscule in comparison to spending on technology.
 And once an employee has monitored an agile project from start to finish, they’ll be better equipped to consider future budget requests for custom software.

 Likewise, mission agencies must directly employ enough developers that they can oversee the work being done by vendors.
 They’ll represent the contracting officer, ensuring that vendors’ work is of a high quality and that vendors are working on the right things.